Logo of Roof Lists

 The scope and price of a roof evaluation can vary based on your needs.
 It's helpful to understand the different levels of service available.

-Basic or Visual Inspection: Often offered for free or at a low cost (typically $50-$150) by roofing companies as a preliminary service3 7.
+Basic or Visual Inspection: Often offered for free or at a low cost (typically $50-$150) by roofing companies as a preliminary service.
 This usually involves a ground-level visual check or a brief ladder-assisted look.
 It can be suitable for a quick check after a storm or for routine monitoring, but it lacks the depth of a full assessment.

 Drone-Assisted Inspection: Increasingly common, drones provide a safe way to inspect steep, high, or otherwise difficult-to-access roofs.
 They offer high-resolution imagery that can reveal details hard to see from the ground.
-This technology is often part of a comprehensive inspection3.
+This technology is often part of a comprehensive inspection.

 How Often Should You Schedule a Roof Check?